 Having one simple repayment to make each week or month and being able to budget accordingly, is an incredibly freeing experience for someone who has been weighed down in debt for many years.

-If you are considering debt consolidation as a strategy to minimize the total amount of interest you pay, then it is vital to analyse the disadvantages.
+If you are considering debt consolidation as a strategy to minimise the total amount of interest you pay, then it is vital to analyse the disadvantages.
 In that way, this will help you to get a clear picture of what your costs and fees are going to look like when you go through the process or taking out a new loan.